 Small things like meditation, salt baths, and reading are great for easing stress and helping us feel grounded.
 Don’t tell yourself you don’t have time for these things.
 Your self-care should always be a priority.
 Before you start your day, you could do a 10-minute meditation and at the end of it, take a 20-minute bath with some bath salts to help ease the tension in your muscles.
 Think about what things personally make you feel better (such as reading or taking a walk outside) and aim to incorporate at least one of them every day during your move, even if it’s for just ten minutes.

 Don’t be afraid to reach out to friends, family, and counselors to help you through this major life transition.
-Many people experience anxiety over the experience so you aren’t alone.
-There are many people who would be happy and equipped to help you through it.
+Many people experience anxiety over the experience, and there are many people who would be happy and equipped to help you through it.